microsoft/appcenter-sdk-android/README.md

         ```
         Pass one option of `SEND`, `DONT_SEND` or `ALWAYS_SEND`.

-    * **Binary attachment:**  If you'd like to attach text/binary data to a crash report, implement this callback.
-Before sending the crash, our SDK will add the attachment to the crash report and you can view it on the Mobile Center portal.
-Note that attachment will show in the portal in the future as the UI is still not ready.

-        ```Java
-        ErrorAttachment CrashesListener.getErrorAttachment(ErrorReport report) {
-            // return your own created ErrorAttachment object }
-        ```

     * **Before sending a crash report:** This callback will be invoked just before the crash is sent to Mobile Center:

         ```Java